 <smil> <head> </head> <body> <switch> <video src="stream_hi.stream" system-bitrate="628000"/> <video src="stream_lo.stream" system-bitrate="478000"/> </switch> </body> </smil>

-- Using either the Stream Manager, /conf/StartupStreams.xml or MediaCaster API, start the stream with MediaCaster type rtp using the stream name smil:[smil-file-name].
+- Using either the Stream Manager, /conf/StartupStreams.xml or MediaCaster with the Java API, start the stream with MediaCaster type rtp using the stream name smil:[smil-file-name].
 For example, to start the stream group above use the stream name smil:stream.smil.
 After starting, you can double check to be sure the stream is started as a group by viewing the streams in the Stream Manager.
 Stream groups will be listed under each of the individual streams.